annwyl21/FilmFlixRestAPI/README.md

 # Extended Bootcamp Project - Film Flix Database

-### Build a python app to handle CRUD operations on a given database - Film Flix
+### PROJECT BRIEF: Build a python app to handle CRUD operations on a given database - Film Flix

 - My robust app can be found on replit
 	- [command line app on replit](https://replit.com/@EllenAsh1/ChocolateDigitalDecagons)